omkarraskar09-creator/omkarraskar09-creator/README.md

 ### 🚀 About Me

 - 🎓 B.Tech in Information Technology @ **Dr. J.J.
-Magdum College of Engineering**, Shivaji University, Kolhapur — CGPA 7.45, Expected 2028
+Magdum College of Engineering**, Shivaji University, Kolhapur
 - 💻 I build full-stack, database-driven web applications using **Java, PHP, JavaScript, and MySQL**
 - 🌱 Comfortable across the stack — from relational schema design to responsive front-end interfaces
 - 🎯 Currently seeking a **Software Engineering / Development Internship** to contribute to production-grade systems
 - 📍 Based in Satara, Maharashtra, India
-- 🌐 Languages: English, Hindi, Marathi

 ---